 All of my in-house courses are tailored to the client’s particular business and their precise needs.
 I work with clients beforehand to draw up a detailed itinerary for their approval, so they can be sure the training will deliver exactly what they need.

 The client comments on this site, and the repeat bookings they make are testament to the effectiveness of this attention to detail.

-He was co-author of 18th, 19th and 20th editions of McNae’s Essential Law for Journalists, the standard text on media law, used daily for authoritative legal guidance in newsrooms and educational institutions across the UK.
+I co-wrote the 18th, 19th and 20th editions of McNae’s Essential Law for Journalists, the standard text on media law, used daily for authoritative legal guidance in newsrooms and educational institutions across the UK.

-In 2011 he was invited to contribute to the inquiry by Lord Justice Leveson into the culture, practices and ethics of the press following the phone-hacking scandal.
+I contributed to the inquiry by Lord Justice Leveson into the culture, practices and ethics of the press following the phone-hacking scandal.

 Tel: 01653 690596